 The CO2-emissions resulting from in use energy demand in residential buildings depends to a large degree on the age of the building.
 This again is due to two factors; the differences in energy efficiency requirements in the building code, and development in the predominant solutions and energy sources for heating in new buildings.
 Examples of the latter are direct electric heating, various types of heat pumps, bio energy and district heating.
-Figure 11 illustrates the specific CO2-emissions in the Norwegian residential building stock.
+Figure 12 illustrates the specific CO2-emissions in the Norwegian residential building stock.

-Figure 11 Total Norwegian residential building stock specific $CO_2$ -emissions (kg $CO_2$ -eq/m) dependent on building category and age of buildings (Source: Multiconsult, DiBK)
+Figure 12 Total Norwegian residential building stock specific $CO_2$ -emissions ( $kgCO_2$ -eq/ $m^2$ ) dependent on building category and age of buildings (Source: Multiconsult, DiBK)

-The calculated energy demand distributed by age of the buildings in the portfolio, depicted in figure 10, and the estimated specific emissions in figure 11, give basis to estimate the CO2-emissions the total Eika residential buildings portfolio.
-Figure 12 illustrates the CO2-emissions in the current portfolio.
+The calculated energy demand distributed by age of the buildings in the portfolio and the estimated specific emissions in Figure 12, give basis to estimate the CO2-emissions the total Eika residential buildings portfolio.
+Figure 13 illustrates the CO2-emissions related to in-use energy demand in the buildings in the current portfolio.
+Figure 14 also illustrated the CO2-emissions, however, scaled down to reflect the bank's engagement.